Amplifying the antiferromagnetic spin Seebeck effect through topological magnons: Introduction

 An intriguing and largely unexplored mechanism for enhancing the thermoelectric efficiency of magnetic heterostructures is the presence of topological magnon states.
 These states emerge in both antiferromagnetic and ferromagnetic systems with magnon bands characterized by nonzero Chern numbers~\cite{Zhang:PRB2013, Shindou:PRB2013A, Shindou:PRB2013B, Mook:PRB2014A, Mook:PRB2014B, Mook:PRB2015, Romhanyi:PRB2016, Mook:PRB2016, Mook:PRL2016, Molina:NJP2016, Li:NatCom2016, Owerre:2016, Laurell:PRB2018, McClarty:PRB2018, Mook:PRB2019, Dias:PRL2019, Bhowmick:PRB2020, Corticelli:PRL2023, McClarty:Review}.
 The topological properties can be induced through periodically modulated magnetization and exchange interactions or via the Dzyaloshinskii–Moriya interaction (DMI) produced by the intrinsic spin-orbit coupling (SOC).
 In the topologically nontrivial phase, the topological magnons manifest as coherent, propagating spin waves along the sample's surface, offering energy-efficient channels for transporting spin currents.
 The topological spin excitations can be experimentally observed through the magnon thermal Hall effect~\cite{Laurell:PRB2018, Mook:PRB2019, Onose:Science2023, Ideue:PRB2012, Hirschberger:PRL2015}.
 Additionally, recent inelastic neutron scattering experiments have uncovered signatures of topologically nontrivial magnon states in both three-dimensional (3D) and two-dimensional (2D) ferromagnetic~\cite{Chisnell:PRL2015, Chen:PRX2018, Yuan:PRX2020, Elliot:NatComm2021, Scheie:PRL2022} and antiferromagnetic systems~\cite{Yao:NatPhys2018,Bao:NatComm2018}.

 Since the topological magnons are localized at the boundaries, they are expected to strongly couple to the itinerant charge carriers of a metal interfaced with the magnetic insulator.
 This strong coupling can notably amplify interface phenomena, such as the SSE, significantly improving the overall heat-to-electricity conversion efficiency of the magnetic heterostructures.

-In this Letter, we theoretically explore how spin-polarized topological magnons enhance the SSE in a kagome AFM interfaced with a normal metal (NM).
-We demonstrate that broken mirror symmetry, along with a finite in-plane DMI, is essential for both generating a net spin polarization of the magnons and driving the AFM into a topological phase.
-Importantly, we find that the topologically protected boundary states couple strongly to the charge carriers at the AFM/NM interface, resulting in a significant enhancement of the SSE.
-Typically, the contribution of the topological magnons to the spin current is 4-5 times greater than that of trivial states, highlighting the potential of topological magnets to optimize interface-driven spin phenomena in magnetic heterostructures.
+In this work, we theoretically explore how spin-polarized topological manginess enhance the SSE in a kagome AFM interfaced with a normal metal (NM).
+We demonstrate that the combination of broken mirror symmetry and a finite in-plane DMI is crucial for inducing both a net spin polarization of the magnons and driving the AFM into a topological phase.
+Additionally, we present a comprehensive microscopic theory for calculating the SSE in heterostructures composed of coupled layers of kagome AFMs and NMs.
+Using this framework, we show that the topologically protected edge states strongly couple to the charge carriers at the AFM/NM interface, leading to a substantial enhancement of the SSE.
+Specifically, the contribution of the topological magnons to the spin current is typically 4–5 times greater than that of trivial states.
+To date, few experiments have investigated the SSE in noncollinear AFMs~\cite{Xu:PRL2022}, such as kagome AFMs.
+Our findings show that these largely unexplored spin systems exhibit a distinct topological SSE, which offers a promising mechanism for optimizing the performance of spin-based thermoelectric generators.